doraemoncito/zx-raspberry/docs/index.md

 cd u-boot
 ```

-These are the 32 kernel image names by Raspebrry Pi model:
+These are the 32 kernel image names grouped by Raspberry Pi model:

 | RASPPI | Target         | Models                   | Optimized for |
 | ------ | -------------- | ------------------------ | ------------- |